JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 In summary, these are ways in which I hear and am led.
 There are yet to be revealed others.
 Communication with the Divine evolves.
 This quote from _The Urantia Book_ illustrates this:

 From such vantage points of high living, man is able to transcend the material irritations of the lower levels of thinking—worry, jealousy, envy, revenge, and the pride of immature personality.
-These high-climbing souls deliver themselves from a multitude of the crosscurrent conflicts of the trifles of living, thus becoming free to attain consciousness of the higher currents of spirit, of spirit concept and celestial communication.
-[160:3.5] (P. 1778)
+These high-climbing souls deliver themselves from a multitude of the crosscurrent conflicts of the trifles of living, thus becoming free to attain consciousness of the higher currents of spirit, of spirit concept and celestial communication. [[UB 160:3.5](/en/The_Urantia_Book/160#p3_5)]

 Harry McMullen, at a Urantia Book conference, presented his view of discerning God’s will.
 Here’s one paragraph to give you a taste (see footnote for the reference to his talk; it’s worth reading.)